Syvasky Poyner

-Syvasky Lafayette Poyner (April 7, 1956 – March 18, 1993) was an American spree killer who killed four women and a teenage girl during a series of armed robberies in Hampton, Virginia in 1984.
+Syvasky Lafayette Poyner (April 7, 1956 – March 18, 1993) was an American rapist and spree killer who killed four women and a teenage girl during a series of armed robberies in Hampton, Virginia in 1984.
 Convicted of multiple counts of capital murder and condemned to death, Poyner was executed in 1993.

 Early life

 Poyner was born on April 7, 1956, in Newport News, Virginia, living on the East End with his mother, who died in 1980.
 Poyner's mother was a very religious woman who often kept her son inside their 19th Street apartment.
 According to her friends, she would often sit outside her apartment, reading the Bible and giving religious advice.
 Poyner would not meet his father, William E. Johnson, until he was called to testify at his murder trial.

 From the age of 14, Poyner was in and out of detention centers and jails for stealing.
 Johnson later said his son "could steal something in a twinkle of an eye and look at you and swear he didn't do it."

 In 1974, Poyner was evaluated by a psychiatrist after an arrest for auto theft.
 According to court records, the doctor concluded that Poyner, then 17, suffered from "difficulty in social relations, feelings of insecurity and dissatisfaction with his own abilities."
 The following year, he was referred to a psychiatrist for "depression ... bizarre behavior ... suspiciousness and inability to function in the home environment."